A Writer’s Pad: The Official Website of

 • The Grave and the Gay – Based on the 17th-century

 VILLAINY EVER AFTER, a collection of classic fairy tales told from the point of view of the villains—with pen-and-ink illustrations by Naomi Kahn.
 Available exclusively HERE!

 JASON IS NOW LEADING JOURNALING AND WRITING WORKSHOPS!

 See NEWS below for updates.

 Jason M. Rubin is an experienced writer who has worked in both corporate and agency settings, as well as doing freelance writing and journalism on the side.
 His first novel, The Grave and the Gay, was published in 2012.
 Prior to that, he wrote a family activity guide, Lots to Know.
 Lots to Do., for the Children’s Museum Boston.

 Since 2000, Jason has done award-winning work* as senior creative associate at Libretto Inc., a Boston-based strategic messaging and content development firm.
 Earlier in his career, he was a key contributor at such respected organizations as WGBH, Deloitte & Touche, and Cabot Corporation.
 Jason has written web content, campaign case statements, product brochures, white papers, direct mail packages, ads, articles, scripts, and speeches.
 He also has conceived names, themes, and taglines for companies, products, development campaigns, and special events.

-Jason is a regular music contributor to the Arts Fuse, a regional online arts magazine, and has also written for Progression magazine, which originated as his own late ’80s/early ’90s progressive rock newsletter, On Reflection.
+Jason is a regular music contributor to the Arts Fuse, a regional online arts magazine, and is a member of the New England Indie Authors Collective (NEIAC).
 He holds a BA in Journalism from the University of Massachusetts Amherst (1985).